SurvivorO/ToDo-App/README.md

 This is a basic todo app made with react, tailwindcss to learn basics about the popular frontend framework **'React'** along with **'tailwindcss'** which is use to write inline css for individual react components.

+I will update this README.md as i keep coding and implementing features.